Page contents

 Next section

-Osteopathic treatment eases the shock, and restores vitality; allowing the nervous system to relax and heal…so that the normal maturation processes can follow.
-Not all problems can be resolved, but many can be eased.
-And for some, Osteopathy is the answer.
+Osteopathic treatment can help ease the shock of birth trauma and restore vitality, allowing the nervous system to relax and heal, so that normal maturation processes can proceed.
+While not all problems can be fully resolved, many can be alleviated.
+For some, Osteopathy may be the answer to overcoming the trauma of birth and its lingering effects.

 Next section

 Osteopathic Treatment involves carefully placing the clinician’s hands upon the posterior occiput of these distressed children, encouraging the occiput to decompress and untwist.
-Naturally, we evaluate and treat the entire infant, with the intention of establishing fluid continuity throughout.
+Naturally, we evaluate and treat the entire infant, intending to establish fluid continuity throughout.

 Next section